monmouth-college-cs/sddc-reading-notes-monmouth-college-comp-335/Lukas_notes_ch3.md

 ## Velocity
 (pg 35)

 The Velocity of a task can also prove useful when creating a schedule.
 The velocity is defined as the estimated effort of a task, divided by the actual effort.
 If you overestimate your task, your velocity will be greater than one (your task took less time than you originally thought); if you underestimate, it will be less than one (the task took you longer than you originally thought).
 Ideally, velocity should be 1.0, but that hardly ever happens.
-Velocty can be used to give both the manager and the developers an idea of how accurate their predictions are.
+Velocity can be used to give both the manager and the developers an idea of how accurate their predictions are.